-5.1 Unfired Cartridge/Shotshell Examination
+5.3 Unfired Cartridge/Shotshell Examination

-5.1.1 Item Preparation
+5.3.1 Item Preparation

-- 5.1.1.1 Prior to examination, ensure that any additional service requests (e.g., Forensic Biology, Trace, Latent, etc.) that shall be completed before analysis by the Firearm and Tool Mark Section have been completed.
-This can be verified by examining one, or a combination, of the following: - 5.1.1.1.1 The status of other case records in Forensic Advantage (FA). - 5.1.1.1.2 The chain of custody. - 5.1.1.1.3 Markings from other Forensic Scientists on the evidence packaging. - 5.1.1.2 Wear appropriate personal protective equipment, such as gloves, lab coat, and/or safety glasses, if the item may be contaminated with a biohazardous material (blood or other potentially infectious material). - 5.1.1.3 Visually inspect the item for possible trace evidence such as hair, fibers, wood, etc. Note the location on the item where the trace material was found.
-Carefully remove the material and place in a container suitable for return to the submitting agency or submission to the appropriate Laboratory Section for further examination. - 5.1.1.3.1 If the trace material is not to be retained, indicate as such in the case notes.
+- 5.3.1.1 Prior to examination, ensure that any additional service requests (e.g., Forensic Biology, Trace, Latent, etc.) that shall be completed before analysis by the Firearms Unit have been completed.
+This can be verified by examining one, or a combination, of the following: - 5.3.1.1.1 The status of other case records in Forensic Advantage (FA). - 5.3.1.1.2 The chain of custody. - 5.3.1.1.3 Markings from other Forensic Scientists on the evidence packaging. - 5.3.1.2 Wear appropriate personal protective equipment, such as gloves, lab coat, and/or safety glasses, if the item may be contaminated with a biohazardous material (blood or other potentially infectious material). - 5.3.1.3 Visually inspect the item for possible trace evidence such as hair, fibers, wood, etc. Note the location on the item where the trace material was found.
+Carefully remove the material and place in a container suitable for return to the submitting agency or submission to the appropriate Laboratory Section for further examination.